aryasoni98/wooak/.github/pull_request_template.md

 - [ ] I have updated the CONTRIBUTING.md if necessary
 - [ ] I have added/updated code comments where necessary
 - [ ] I have updated any relevant documentation

-### Hacktoberfest (if applicable)
-- [ ] This is a meaningful contribution that adds value to the project
-- [ ] I have followed the project's contribution guidelines
-- [ ] I have read and agree to the Code of Conduct
-- [ ] This contribution is not spam or low-quality

 ## 🚀 Deployment Notes